 The inaugural season kicked off on Wednesday, September 5, 2012, with 12 teams competing under a free-to-play format.
 To encourage rivalries and balanced competition, the league was organized into three divisions: East, Central, and West.

-That first season concluded with a thrilling championship matchup, where the Los Angeles Wildcats claimed the league’s first-ever championship, defeating the Green Bay Blizzard to cement their place in the early history of the Bragging Rights Fantasy League.
+That first season concluded with a thrilling championship matchup, where the Los Angeles Wildcats claimed the league’s first-ever championship, defeating then Green Bay Blizzard to cement their place in the early history of the Bragging Rights Fantasy League.

 This debut campaign not only marked the beginning of spirited on-field battles but also established the camaraderie, competition, and commitment that would define the league for years to come.